 N-Methylpyrrolidone, also known as NMP or 1-methyl-2-pyrrolidone, is a solvent used in a range of products.
 The average consumer is most likely to encounter it in paint strippers, even though safer alternatives exist.
 NMP has been closely linked to developmental impacts including miscarriages.

 The U.S. Environmental Protection Agency (EPA) describes NMP as a developmental toxicant.
-In 2017, EPA proposed to ban this chemical’s use in paint stripping but then shelved the proposal under pressure from industry.
+In 2017, EPA proposed to ban this chemical’s use in paint stripping but then shelved the proposal under pressure from industry and in 2021 officially withdrew the proposal.
 We’re calling on retailers to take action and stop selling paint strippers containing NMP.
 In the meantime, if you need to remove paint or a coating, make sure to avoid NMP and other toxic chemicals like methylene chloride.

 What products contain NMP?